-In my mind, there are two distinct images of creation.
-The first is derived from the biblical explanation of creation, which is that God created the heavens and the earth in a period of seven days.
-The second is derived from the "big bang" or scientific explanation of creation, which is that the universe started with a small singularity, then inflated over the next 13.8 billion years to become the cosmos that we know today.
+There are two distinct explanations of how the world began.
+The first is the biblical version, which is that God created the heavens and the earth in a period of seven days.
+The second is the "big bang" or scientific explanation, which is that the universe started with a small singularity, then inflated over the next 13.8 billion years to become the cosmos that we know today.

-Faith and science may disagree on how everything began, but few would disregard completely either faith or science.
-This series employs projection photography to illustrate these two, psychologically inter-twined, creation stories.
-To do so, images of stars, planets and constellations were projected onto a model, Zoi, using a mini-beamer in a darkened studio.
+This series employs projection photography to illustrate these two creation stories.
+For this, images of stars, planets and constellations were projected onto a model, Zoi, using a mini-beamer in a darkened studio.